 Welcome to Brackenbury Primary School’s Eco-Schools page.
 We began our Eco-Schools journey in September 2019 and our Eco-Committee quickly gained the Bronze Award.
 A year later in December 2020 we were awarded the Silver Award.
-Our next step was to become a ‘Green Flag’ School which we achieved in September 2021!
+Our next step was to become a ‘Green Flag’ School which we achieved in September 2021 and renewed again in 2023!

 Brackenbury Primary School has been rewarded the prestigious Green Flag in the Eco-Schools Award.
 Two children in each year group have been a member of the Eco-Committee for two years, meeting regularly, creating an action plan and ensuring the actions are fulfilled within the classrooms.